luoyi-hi/My-test/README.md

 ### 1.2 Data Generation for Model Training
 We use the 2019 SD, GLA, and CA datasets.
 First, we obtain all samples through a sliding window, then split the samples into training, validation, and test sets in a 6:2:2 ratio.
 The generated data will be stored in the “main-master/datasets” directory.
-In each data directory, the “his.npz” file contains the raw traffic flow features, as well as the corresponding daily and weekly features.
-The “adj_mx.pkl” file contains the adjacency matrix for the data, and “desc.json” stores the data information.
+In each data directory, the `his.npz` file stores raw traffic flow values along with derived daily and weekly features.
+The `adj_mx.pkl` file contains the adjacency matrix for the data, and `desc.json` stores the data information.
 Other folders, such as “{input_len}_{output_len}”, store the sample indices for the training, validation, and test sets for the corresponding forecast length.

 ### 1.3 Experimental Setting